imagineLife/big-site/content/http-server/build-it.md

 ---
 title: Setup An NPM Repo
-slug: http-server/setup-npm
+slug: http-server/build-it
 author: Jake Laursen
 excerpt: Get A project started with npm, a package.json file, and some dependencies
 tags: http, web, server, node, express, npm
 order: 2
 ---

-# Beginning an HTTP Server
+# Building an HTTP Server

 Here, a project will get started.
 A directory will be created that holds the project, and the directory will be initialized for npm to help manage node dependencies.